-On the other hand we remember that even amongst his loyal disciples the most courageous forsook the Lord and fled, and that one of them even in his timidity denied his Master!
-What an occasion is this for examining our own hearts as respects the degree of our faith and courage and willingness to suffer with him who redeemed us!
-What an opportunity is thus afforded for us to buttress the mind with resolutions that we will not deny our Master under any circumstances and conditions - that we will confess him not only with our lips but also by our conduct.
+On the other hand, we remember that even amongst His loyal disciples the most courageous forsook the Lord and fled, and that one of them in his timidity even denied his Master!
+What an occasion is this for examining our own hearts as respects the degree of our faith, courage and willingness to suffer with Him who redeemed us!
+What an opportunity is thus afforded for us to buttress our mind with resolutions that by His grace we will not deny our Master under any circumstances or conditions - that we will confess Him not only with our lips but also by our conduct.

 Next we are shocked with the thought that it was the Lord's professed people, the Jews, who crucified the Prince of Life!
 Not only so, but that it was the leaders of their religious thought, the chief priests, scribes, Pharisees and Doctors of the Law rather than the common people.
-We hearken to the Master's words saying, Marvel not if the world hate you, for ye know that it hated me before it hated you; and we see that he meant the religious world in our case.
+We hearken to the Master's words, saying, "Marvel not if the world hate you; for ye know that it [R5642: page 71] hated Me before it hated you"; and we see that He meant the religious world in our case also.